7thLucas/full-app-6a2da-0ac3f-4711/_doc/product-overview.md

 ISI Nexus is the first AI governance cybersecurity system — built to make enterprise AI deployments provably safe, auditable, and contractually defensible.
 It sits above every AI model a company runs, acting as an independent judge that cannot be influenced by the models it monitors.
 Not an antivirus.
 Not a firewall.
 A governance engine.

+**Core belief (the one thing every buyer must walk away with):** No single AI can be trusted on its own.
+ISI Nexus is the only layer that makes multiple AI models check and challenge each other in real time — so an enterprise never acts on a hallucination, a drift, or an unsafe decision.
+With ISI Nexus watching, AI becomes something a CISO can finally sign off on.

 ## Brand & Tone

 **Premium, authoritative, calm.** ISI is infrastructure, not a startup feature.
 Messaging emphasizes: reliability, independence, contractual defensibility, and the scale of risk prevented.
 Avoid hype language; let the threat eliminated do the selling.